 13. "Will" and "Shall" are used in the imperative sense.

 14. "May" is used in the permissive sense.

 16. "A preponderance of the evidence" exists when a reasonable person, after a careful balancing of available information, would conclude a violation has occurred and the student/organization charged is responsible for the violation.

 17. The Vice President for Student Affairs is that person designated by the President to be responsible for the administration of the Student Code.
-The Vice President for Student Affairs in turn delegates some functions to the Dean of Students and the Director of Student Conduct.
+The Vice President for Student Affairs in turn delegates some functions to the Dean of Students and the Director of Community Values & Restorative Practices.

-18. "Policy" means any written regulations of the College as in, but not limited to, the Student Handbook, Residence Life Housing Agreement, the College web page and computer use policy, and Graduate, Undergraduate, or Professional School Catalogs.
+18. "Policy" means any written regulations of the university as in, but not limited to, the Student Handbook, Residence Life Housing Agreement, the university web page and computer use policy, and graduate, undergraduate, or professional school catalogs.

-19. "Reporting Party" means any person who submits a charge alleging that a student violated this Student Code.
-When a student believes that s/he has been a victim of another student's misconduct, the student who believes s/he has been a victim will have the same rights under this Student Code as are provided to the Reporting Party, even if another member of the College community submitted the report itself.
+19. "Reporting Party" means any person who submits a report alleging that a student violated this Student Code.
+When students believe that they have been victims of another student's misconduct, students who believes they has been victims will have the same rights under this Student Code as are provided to the Reporting Party, even if another member of the university community submitted the report itself.

-20. "Charged Party" means any student or student organization alleged to have violated this Student Code.
+20. "Respondent" means any student or student organization alleged to have violated this Student Code.

-21. "Working days" means any day that the College is open for business exclusive of weekends or official holidays.
+21. "Working days" means any day that the university is open for business exclusive of weekends or official holidays.